 Yes, they do give me a lot of freedom, but that doesn’t exclude any compromises.
-I remember the first film I directed [“Parfois trop d’amour,” 1992], I had total autonomy, but when it was released, it turned out to be a catastrophe.
-Later on I realized why.
+I remember the first film I directed [“Parfois trop d’amour,” 1992].
+I had total autonomy, but when it was released, it turned out to be a catastrophe.
+Later on, I realized why.
 It certainly wasn’t perfect, but also not appealing at all.
 I didn’t do any efforts to convince the audience to like it.
-I knew that I would only make two films at the most if I didn’t change my approach drastically.
+I knew that I would only make two films if I didn’t change my approach drastically.
 So I reflected, looked back at the directors that I really liked, including those who worked in Hollywood in the 1930s and 1940s, like John Ford, Billy Wilder, or Ernst Lubitsch.
-Their working conditions were very restricted within the confines of the studio system, and yet, they were able to make films which were not only terribly well-made, but they also reflected their own personality.
+Their working conditions were very restricted within the confines of the studio system, and yet, they were able to make films that were not only terribly well-made, but they also reflected their own personality.
 Those films really showed they did have a lot of creative freedom.
-They proved you can make a film entirely of your own as a personal statement, you can be the author of a film and in the meantime not make too many sacrifices in order to make sure your films are appreciated.
-So from my point of view – and from what I learned after my first film – you have to make compromises all the time.
+They proved you can make a film entirely of your own as a personal statement, you can be the author of a film and in the meantime not make too many sacrifices to make sure your films are appreciated.
+So from my point of view—and from what I learned after my first film—you have to make compromises all the time.
 That’s the reality you have to live with: making movies costs a lot of money, it’s an expensive business.
-If you for example hope to shoot your film in nine weeks, and you only have the budget to shoot eight weeks, that’s no problem.
+If you, for example, hope to shoot your film in nine weeks, and you only have the budget to shoot eight weeks, that’s no problem.
 That’s a perfectly reasonable compromise.
-When I made the “Trilogy” films, I had to make several compromises, otherwise I would never have been able to make them.
-If I had three more weeks though, I think I would have been able to make them better than they are now.
-But that’s something you have to deal with – at least I was able to make those films.
+When I made the “Trilogy” films, I had to make several compromises, otherwise, I would never have been able to make them.
+If I had three more weeks, though, I think I would have made them better than they are now.
+But that’s something you have to deal with—at least I was able to make those films.
 It is the same with “Chez nous” which is an important project to me: I don’t know how it will turn out.
 If we get great reviews, that’s wonderful.
 If they are less favorable, then it can’t get any worse than that.
 It always keeps your feet on the ground.
-But I am happy to be able to make the films I like to do, and work with the actors I prefer to work with.
-I take great pride in the fact that my producers never lost any money on my films so far.
+But I am happy to make the films I like to do, and work with the actors I prefer to work with.
+I take great pride in the fact that my producers have never lost any money on my films so far.
 That’s very gratifying.
 I wouldn’t like to throw one of my producers overboard just for the sake of a film.
 That would be very unwise.

 Are you already working on a next project?